ourworldventures/ourworld_books_OLD/content/feasibility_study/use_cases/health/healthcare_use_case.md

 ### 1. Datafication ###

+By definition,  is a technological trend turning many aspects of our life into data[1] which is subsequently transferred into information realised as a new form of value

+In simple terms,

 ### 1. VIrtualisation: ###
 In computing terms, virtualisation is the act of creating a virtual (rather than actual) version of something at the same abstraction level.